futurice/symptomradar/README.md

 - When you update something, also test the form in a test article.
 Ask the team for the link.
 - At least on HS articles the form `iframe` will get the same padding as the normal article content.
 That is why the form doesn't have a big padding and also otherwise looks a bit weird when viewed alone in the browser, without being wrapper in an article.
 - When you run the form locally, the language selector does not work and you will only see the translation templates, not actual text.
-More about testing the translation below.
+More about testing the translations below.

 ### Form translations